mbailey/keycutter/ISSUES.md

 **Cause:** unknown

-Annoyance where use is prompted with 'yes/no' when using key to sign/push git commit in VSCode.
+Annoyance where user is prompted with 'yes/no' when using key to sign/push git commit in VSCode.

 ![](assets/vscode-prompts-with-key-has-fingerprint.png)